Vayishlach (And He Sent)

 Jacob’s sons, Dinah’s brothers, were outraged at the defilement and dishonoring of their sister.
 But Hamor spoke with Jacob, asking that through a marriage of their son and daughter, their two people groups could come into covenantal relationship.

-The sons of Jacob dealt treacherously to Hamor, telling him that they would agree to his proposal on the condition that all the males be circumcised, since this was the sign of the covenant.
+The sons of Jacob dealt treacherously with Hamor, telling him that they would agree to his proposal on the condition that all the males be circumcised, since this was the sign of the covenant.

 Simeon and Levi took revenge for a terrible crime committed against their sister, even though the entire city tried to make amends.